W-David-Porter/acim/src/text/5-healing-and-wholeness/introduction/index.md

 The good thoughts of all your brothers bless you.
 You should bless them in return.
 God’s beautiful joy is shared amongst all God’s holy children.
-God’s children always love their neighbours as themselves.
+God’s children always love their neighbors as themselves.
 :::